minseok127/ZicIO/README.md

 While I haven't reviewed all existing I/O techniques, I haven't found others that determine the number of parallel I/O requests based on user speed.
 So, until now, I think the responsibility for deciding block device usage is left to users.
 However, since the kernel virtualizes the device, users are unaware of how much others are using it.
 If the kernel could regulate device usage per user, it could enable fairer resource allocation.
 This idea was implemented as 'PBR' in the code but is no longer used as it is not closely related to the paper's rationale.

 ## zicio_nvme_cmd_timer_wheel.h, zicio_nvme_cmd_timer_wheel.c

+One might think that release timing is meaningless if it doesn't significantly impact preparing data in a timely manner.
+However, I have a different perspective on the importance of timing.
+In fact, I believe that this timing is not about precisely controlling the release moment, but rather about designing a mechanism to schedule I/O effectively.